 Ask your photographer to arrive early

 Many brides worry about being photographed with no make-up on and ask their photographer to only capture half an hour of preparations.
 This isn’t long enough to get really beautiful pictures.
-Particularly if you want detail shots of your dress, shoes and details.
+Particularly if you want detail shots of your dress, shoes and ring.

 When photographing weddings I always like to arrive nice and early.
 That’s why my wedding photography packages include full day coverage as standard.
 Anything else is just a compromise!
 This allows me to meet everybody before I start taking pictures, which helps everyone to relax.
 I can also check the lighting and find the best angles for when those special moments start happening.
 Also, I don’t really do close-up mascara shots; I much prefer storytelling images that capture the atmosphere and excitement of the morning.